The Blomfield Rooms, Fulham Palace, Bishop’s Avenue, London SW6 6EA

 ➢ Increase employee awareness and training.

-This Policy sets out the obligations of Imagineear Ltd, a company registered in the United Kingdom under number 0688 7633, whose registered office is at 727-729 High Road, London N12 0BP (“the Company”) and its subsidiaries, regarding data protection and the rights of clients, suppliers and business contacts (“data subjects”) in respect of their personal data under EU Regulation 2016/679 General Data Protection Regulation (“GDPR”).
+This Policy sets out the obligations of Imagineear Ltd, a company registered in the United Kingdom under number 0688 7633, whose office is at The Compton Rooms, Fulham Palace, Bishop’s Avenue, London SW6 6EA (“the Company”) and its subsidiaries, regarding data protection and the rights of clients, suppliers and business contacts (“data subjects”) in respect of their personal data under General Data Protection Regulation (“GDPR”).

 The GDPR defines “personal data” as any information relating to an identified or identifiable natural person (a “data subject”); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier, or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural, or social identity of that natural person.

 This Policy sets out the Company’s obligations regarding the collection, processing, transfer, storage, and disposal of personal data.
 The procedures and principles set out herein will be followed at all times by the Company, its employees, agents, contractors, or other parties working on behalf of the Company.

 The Company is committed not only to the letter of the law, but also to the spirit of the law and places high importance on the correct, lawful, and fair handling of all personal data, respecting the legal rights, privacy, and trust of all individuals with whom it deals.